IGC-Advanced-Imaging-Resource/JimenezMoreno_2022/README.md

 # JimenezMoreno_2022
+Tools used for Tolles:YPet reporter paper

-Macro written for quantification of Tolles:YPet reporter
+* Macro written for quantification of Tolles:YPet reporter
+* Nikon JOBS pipeline file for collection of data